Skip to main content UVA Health logo of UVA Health

 Many people believe the myth that someone just needs to exercise more and properly diet to lose weight.
 But obesity is a disease that makes losing weight difficult to do on your own, no matter how hard you try.

-After weight-loss surgery, most people lose weight for about two years.
+After bariatric surgery, most people lose weight for about two years.
 After that time, it’s true that many people start to regain some of their lost weight.
 But very few people regain all of it.

-Do I qualify for weight-loss surgery?
+Do I qualify for bariatric surgery?

 Yes, potentially, if you have a body mass index (BMI) of 35 or more.
 Measure your body mass index.

 Myth 3.
-Weight-Loss Surgery Is Too Dangerous
+Bariatric Surgery Is Too Dangerous

 As with any surgery, you’ll have a small chance of experiencing a complication such as an infection.
 Studies have shown that the risk for bariatric surgery is about the same as a routine gall bladder surgery.

-Every type of weight-loss procedure is designed to reduce the amount of food your body can take in.
+Every type of bariatric procedure is designed to reduce the amount of food your body can take in.
 These procedures use different methods to do this.
 Some completely bypass your stomach, while others shrink or reshape it.

 Ready to Take the Next Step?